 - Don’t worry about the timing of the basting during cooking.
 Just baste it when you remember to and it will come out fine.

 - This boneless turkey breast is absolutely wonderful for sandwiches, and very economical.
 It costs far less per pound than deli meat!

 - Homemade cranberry sauce is really easy to make.
 Only three ingredients!
-Try this version with Coke or this version with tangerine juice.
+Try this tangerine cranberry sauce (swap in orange juice if you prefer).